anamendes23/github_workshop/Instructions.md

 # Backstory

 Imagine you are working on a recipe application.
 You and your team are responsible for updating the cake recipes.
-Some of you are responsible for changing the `ingredients` and others are responsible for changing the `instructions`.
+Some of you are responsible for changing the `ingredients` and others are responsible for changing the `directions`.

 # Dev Tasks